Johanna Braach: Female police in Nazi Germany

-The build-up phase of the WKP fell within the period of national socialism.
+The build-up phase of the WKP fell within the period of National Socialism.
 After 1935, the Prussian Landeskriminalamt had been converted into the Reich Criminal Police Bureau (RKPA).
 In 1937 the Nazis ordered the formation of a female police force, and further expanded it.
 Each major department of the judicial police was attached to a WKP Department.
 Their work was organized according to Nazi political principles.

 Wieking, in June 1934 was a member of the National Socialist Women's organization or NS-Frauenschaft.
 She was also a member of the National Socialist Association of civil servants, where she led the activities of the WKP crime Director of Department I of the RKPA.
 On July 1, 1939 the WKP was attached to the "Reich Central Office for combating the juvenile delinquency".
 Since 1941 it had responsibility for the protection of youth camp of Moringen, and in May 1942 it was responsible for the Uckermark girls camp, near the Ravensbrück concentration camp in Fürstenberg/Havel.
 Wieking was imprisoned in 1945 for seven years by the Soviets.

 During the war, however, the female police demonstrably participated in the so-called "deployment of Jewish transports" (der sogenannten bereitstellung von Juden transporten), as well as the establishment of National Socialist Youth Hostels in the occupied regions, for example in Poland and Latvia.

 Amt V (Dept. V, crime - Kripo) was led by SS-Gruppenführer Arthur Nebe.
 From 15 August 1944, after Nebe was executed, it was led by SS-Oberführer and Oberregierungsrat Friedrich Panzinger; Friederike Wieking was the forensic Director of group V A 3 (female police).

 Trial in the West

-In the Third Ravensbruck Trial, also called the Uckermark process,(14th to 16 April 1948), Braach and Toberentz were indicted of being part of the SS female guardians, also called Wardresses (Aufseherinnen, SS-Gefolge) under British military penal code in the Hamburg Curiohaus, together with three other female relatives.
+In the Third Ravensbruck Trial, also called the Uckermark process, (14th to 16 April 1948), Braach and Toberentz were indicted of being part of the SS female guardians, also called Wardresses (Aufseherinnen, SS-Gefolge).
+They were tried under the British military penal code in the Hamburg Curiohaus, together with three other female relatives.
 The accused was charged with the following: